 - All students in G4-G12 are expected to bring their own laptop device.

 For complete programme details, please read our Connected Learning Programme Overview.

-If your child is entering, they will be required to bring their own laptop device as part of the school’s Connected Learning Programme.
+Students from Grade 4 to Grade 12 will be required to bring their own laptop device as part of the school’s Connected Learning Programme.

 The school highly recommends and supports Mac and has worked with a preferred vendor to offer competitive pricing and support for MacBook Airs.
 Please read our Programme Overview for details.

 The International Baccalaureate Diploma Programme (IB DP) examination is accepted for entrance to all Austrian Universities / Fachhochschulen (64 Abs.
 1 Z.7.
 Universitaetsgesetz, BGBI.
 Nr.
 131/2015)

 Unfortunately, VIS is not in the position to offer any financial aid.